aaerrolla/working-with-debian-linux/README.md

 # Working with Debain Linux

-OK, debain is my daily driver, I'm using debain from last 20 years want to document some of the un-common scenarios
+OK, debain is my daily driver, I'm using debain from last 20 years.
+Hope this will be helpfull.

 1. Installing Nvidia Display Drivers in  Lenovo Legion 5 Pro with NVIDIA GeForce RTX™ 3070 Laptop GPU - with Secure Boot enabled.